Rails 8 Authentication Generator: What You Still Build

 secure,httponly, andsame_site. - Configure mailers host and

-force_sslin production. - Add rate limits on login and password-reset endpoints.
+force_sslfor deployed environments. - Add rate limits on login and password-reset endpoints.

 - Rotate session records on privilege changes.